-Each committee and independent expenditure filer with reporting obligations should have an account in ORESTAR.
-Only the candidate, treasurer, and other authorized users designated by the candidate or treasurer of a committee, and the individual designated as the independent expenditure filer have access to the account.
+Each committee and Other Filer with reporting obligations should have an account in ORESTAR.
+Only the candidate, treasurer, and other authorized users designated by the candidate or treasurer of a committee, and the individual designated as the Other Filer have access to the account.